jharwell/libra/docs/dev/cxx-dev-guide.rst

   Rationale: Can massively reduce compilation time by eliminating redundant compilation, and makes dependencies between files/classes/etc MUCH clearer: if a file includes the header for another class, that class is a dependency.
+Supports the :ref:`Transparency Principle
+  <dev/design/transparency>`.

 - If a C++ file lives under ``src/my_module/my_file.cpp`` then its corresponding include file is found under ``include/<repo_name>/my_module/my_file.hpp``